GENEVA: GENErating and Visualizing branching narratives using LLMs: METHODOLOGY

-Finally, we include an example input/output pair in the prompt.
-This prompt results in the generation of storylines in text format as illustrated in the righthand side of Figure \ref{fig:frankenstien-1-2-4-21stcentury}.
+Finally, we include an example input and the expected output in the prompt.
+This prompt\footnote{Full prompts are included in the appendix.} results in the generation of storylines in text format as illustrated in Figure \ref{fig:frankenstien-1-2-4-21stcentury-details}.